paypal/integration-packs/README.md

 This repository is aimed at developers, and is a collection of working demos of various integrations of PayPal services.

+### Disclaimer
+Please note that these demos are developed by our global engineering teams on a volunteer basis to help merchants to understand our client SDK integration.
+These are NOT our official sample code.
+Please feel free to use them as a reference and develop your own client component that is suitable to your system and business logic.

 ## CodePen Samples